zegelin/mwha2mqtt/README.md

 | `30` | Virtual | `name` only | Amp `3` zone, adjusts all zones on amp 3. |

+#### Zone Attributes

-`attribute` in the topic is a zone attribute name from the table below.
+`<attribute>` in the topic is a zone attribute name from the table below.

 In the table below, attributes marked as _RO_ cannot be adjusted.
-Updates will be published on the `status/` topic.
+Updates for these attributes will be published on the `status/` topic.
 However, trying to adjust them via the `set/` topic is a no-op.

+Attributed marked _R/W_ can be adjusted via the `set/` topic.

 | Attribute | Data Type | | Details |
 |-----------|-----------|-|---------|